haywoood/grunt-ember-boilerplate/README.md

 Todos
 =====

-1. Add testing with `grunt-contrib-jasmine`
+1. Add testing with `grunt-contrib-jasmine`, waiting on community agreed upon methods for testing
 2. Make this an actually grunt project template, versus cloning this repo and deleting the existing `.git` directory.